Industrial relations reform

 - The Greenfields Agreements working group focused on simplifying negotiation of agreements for new enterprises, activities, projects or undertakings.

-The discussion paper process, which was paused in March 2020 due to disruptions caused by COVID-19, has been a valuable mechanism for receiving stakeholder input on industrial relations policy issues.
-The input received through this process will form part of the considerations for the working groups.
+The earlier discussion paper process, which was paused in March due to disruptions caused by COVID-19, has been a valuable mechanism for receiving stakeholder input on industrial relations policy issues.

-The following consultations have been paused until the finalisation of the working group process.
+The following consultations have been paused until the working group process is fully completed.